 And it is possible, even in historic structures, as demonstrated by the Empire State Building, which has become an icon of energy efficiency since embarking on a ground-breaking retrofit.

-In this blog, we delve into the environmental, economic, and social benefits of decarbonisation and share practical insights from the Empire Building Playbook, a guide to decarbonisation in existing buildings, developed by the New York State Energy Research and Development Authority (NYSERDA), the Empire State Realty Trust (ESRT) and the Clinton Global Initiative, with support from Reos Partners.
+In this blog, we delve into the environmental, economic, and social benefits of decarbonisation and share practical insights from the Empire Building Playbook, a guide to decarbonisation in existing buildings, developed by the New York State Energy Research and Development Authority (NYSERDA), the Empire State Realty Trust (ESRT) and the Clinton Global Initiative, with initial support from Reos Partners.

 The Empire Building Playbook is already having a significant impact, in New York and beyond.
 Read on for actionable strategies to help make your building more resilient and comply with carbon mandates.